-Some past work only consider one sensor for authentication [4-7].
+Some past work only consider one sensor to do authentication (Buthpitiya et al., 2011)(Trojahn and Ortmeier, 2013)(Li et al., 2013)(Nickel et al., 2012).
 We will show that the authentication accuracy can be improved by taking other sensors into consideration.
-We propose a multi-sensor-based technology with a machine learning method for implicit authentication, which only takes a short time to detect the abnormal user, but also needs less than 10 s to retrain the user's profile.
+We propose a multi-sensor-based technology with a machine learning method for implicit authentication, which only takes a short time to detect the abnormal user, but also needs less than 10 seconds to retrain the user's profile every day.
 First, we collect the data from the selected sensors.
 Then, we use the SVM technique as the classification algorithm to differentiate the usage patterns of various users and authenticate the user of the smartphone.